 33% of stroke survivors suffer from aphasia, a language disorder which can affect speech, comprehension and reading and writing skills.
 The Stroke Association has the skills and experience to help people with these communication disabilities.

-We are delighted that a bevy of the best and brightest names from the world of entertainment are helping the us to Make May Purple!
+We are delighted that some of the best and brightest names from the world of entertainment are helping the us to Make May Purple.

 Support 2 Communicate is a Stroke Association affiliated and communication support group for stroke survivors with communication problems in the Conwy area.